Prices from £13.95

 Despite androgenetic alopecia being the most common form of hair loss, there are some other types of hair loss you might experience:

-If you are unsure what type of hair loss you are experiencing, you should speak to your doctor.
+If you are unsure about the type of hair loss you are experiencing, consult your doctor.
 They will be able to determine the kind of hair loss you have and advise a suitable treatment.

 Hair, along with skin and nails, makes up the human integumentary system.

 Hair consists mainly of keratin, a form of protein found in the skin and nails.
-While keratin is produces from tiny follicles all over the body, their highest concentration can be found in the head.
+While keratin is produced from tiny follicles all over the body, its highest concentration can be found in the head.

 There are 4 main stages of the hair growth cycle:

-During the first stage, known as the anagen phase, the hair grows consistently by about half an inch per month.
-There are many factors which can promote or inhibit anagen hair growth, but this stage tends to last for 3-5 years.
+During the first stage, known as the anagen phase, hair grows consistently at a rate of about half an inch per month.
+Many factors can promote or inhibit anagen hair growth, but this stage typically lasts for 3-5 years.

-The second stage, known as the catagen phase, is when the growth slows and the hair begins to transition to a state of shedding.
-This involves hair follicles becomes detached from the blood vessels that supply them with oxygen and nutrients, leading to a rapid decrease in growth.
-This phase lasts for about 10 days.
+The second stage, known as the catagen phase, is characterised by a slowdown in growth and the onset of hair transition into a state of shedding.
+This involves hair follicles becoming detached from the blood vessels that supply them with oxygen and nutrients, leading to a rapid decrease in growth.
+This phase typically lasts around 10 days.

 The third stage is known as the telogen phase.
 At this point, hair follicles have become completely removed from the blood vessels.
 The follicles enter a temporary "resting" state where very little happens.